 This graph shows Google’s crawl ratio, by segment:

 You can also get more details for a given segment, and Google’s crawl ratio and active pages ratio by depth for that segment, using a report filter:

 This other graph shows, for each segment, how often Google crawls pages (among all those found by the Botify crawler on the website).
-The percentage indicates the amount of days with Google crawls, over a 30-day period: for instance, > = 80% means at least 24 days over the 30-day period considered for the analysis.
-This is a great indicator of the interest Google is showing in of your website's templates:
+The percentage indicates the number of days with Google crawls, over a 30-day period: for instance, > = 80% means at least 24 days over the 30-day period considered for the analysis.
+This is a great indicator of the interest Google is showing in of your website’s templates: